-When we receive your application form, your evidence and £10 payment, we will allocate a reference number.
+When we receive your application form and your evidence we will allocate a reference number.
 We will tell you the reference number if we need more information or if your application is rejected.
 We will check your identity and make sure you meet the qualifying conditions.
 If you are eligible for a badge, our badge supplier will post it direct to your home address.

 How will you contact me if you need further information?

 We prefer to contact people by telephone.
 You should provide us with at least one telephone number so that we can call you if we need to talk about your application.
 If we cannot speak to you on the telephone we will email you or send a letter in the post.
 If you have provided a mobile telephone number we may text you.
 Our text messages will be to ask you to contact us or to tell you if your application has been successful.

 Why do you ask further questions about my health conditions?

 We do this to be able to make the correct decision.
 Often the application does not have enough information.
 Speaking to the applicant can be very helpful as can further medical evidence that you may be asked to provide.
 We do not know you and it is important to us that we have a clear picture of how your conditions affect your mobility.

 What happens if my form and the evidence I have provided is not enough information for you to decide if I need a blue badge?

 If there is not enough information for us to complete the assessment, we will contact you.
 If we still do not have enough information we may ask you to attend a mobility assessment.

 - there is not enough information to make the correct decision

 The assessment is carried out by medical professionals independent of Cornwall Council.
 A report is then provided to us on how your disability affects your walking.
 We use this to make a final decision on your application.